 The student is to complete the POS form (see Appendix A for a helpful guide), and have it approved and signed by the major advisor and other committee members.
-The student should make a copy for the department administrator, and submit the original to the Degree Audit unit at the Registrar.
-Within approximately two months, Degree Audit should email the plan to the student with an approval signature on the last page.
-Students should check that the department administrator also received a copy of the approved plan.
+The student should email completed, signed forms to the Degree Audit unit at the Registrar and copy the Department Administrator.

-Once filed, any changes to the plan must be approved by all committee members and Degree Audit, using the Request for Changes in Plan of Study form at https://registrar.uconn.edu/wp- content/uploads/sites/1604/2017/11/Request-Change-Plan-of-Study.pdf
+Once filed, any changes to the plan must be approved by all committee members and Degree Audit, using the Request for Changes in Plan of Study form at https://registrar.uconn.edu/wp-content/uploads/sites/1604/2017/11/Request-Change-Plan-of-Study.pdf